scottrlarson/profession/content/terms/service-guarantee.md

 caption = ""

 +++
-All my services are guaranteed to be free of mistakes.
+All my services are guaranteed to be free of mistakes in servicemanship.
 Any device purchased from me that has parts containing a replacement guarantee from the manufacturer, also carries my 1 year labor replacement warranty from the day of purchase.